-We continue to be subject to examination by the Internal Revenue Service ("IRS") for tax years 2014 to 2019.
-In August 2019, the IRS proposed an adjustment to the taxable income of Mallinckrodt Hospital Products Inc. ("MHP") as a result of its findings in the audit of MHP's tax year ended September 26, 2014.
-MHP, formerly known as Cadence Pharmaceuticals, Inc. ("Cadence"), was acquired as a U.S. subsidiary on March 19, 2014.
-Following the acquisition of Cadence, we transferred certain rights and risks in Ofirmev® intellectual property ("Transferred IP") to one of our wholly owned non-U.S. subsidiaries.
-The transfer occurred at a price determined in conjunction with our external advisors, in accordance with applicable Treasury Regulations and with reference to the \$1,329.0 million taxable consideration we paid to the shareholders of Cadence.
-The IRS asserts the value of the Transferred IP exceeds the value of the acquired Cadence shares and, further, partially disallows our control premium subtraction.
-The proposed adjustment to taxable income was \$871.0 million, excluding potential associated interest and penalties.
-During the six months ended June 26, 2020, we have made progress in negotiations with the IRS towards achieving a settlement that would reduce the amount of the proposed adjustment and allow the adjustment to be offset against our U.S. Federal net operating loss ("NOL") of \$891.3 million.
-Additionally, Internal Revenue Code §453A and underpayment interest expense would be assessed.
-It is reasonably possible that this audit will be concluded within fiscal 2020.
+In August 2020 a settlement was reached with the Internal Revenue Service ("IRS") related to the audit of Mallinckrodt Hospital Products Inc.'s ("MHP") (formerly known as Cadence Pharmaceuticals, Inc. ("Cadence")) tax year ended September 26, 2014.
+Cadence was acquired as a U.S. subsidiary on March 19, 2014.
+Following the acquisition of Cadence, we transferred certain rights and risks in Ofirmev intellectual property ("Transferred IP") to one of our wholly owned non-U.S. subsidiaries.
+The transfer occurred at a price determined in conjunction with external advisors, in accordance with applicable Treasury Regulations and with reference to the \$1,329.0 million taxable consideration we paid to the shareholders of Cadence.
+The IRS asserted the transfer price of the Transferred IP was understated.
+The settlement increased the transfer price of the Transferred IP, resulting in an increase to taxable income of \$356.5 million and underpayment interest of \$11.8 million.
+The increase to taxable income was satisfied through a noncash offset against our U.S. Federal NOLs and interest expense for the tax year ended September 25, 2020, while the underpayment interest was satisfied through a cash payment of \$11.8 million.
+We were adequately reserved for this item; therefore there were no impacts to the unaudited condensed consolidated statement of operations for the three months ended September 25, 2020.

 On July 15, 2020, the activities of our principal executive offices were relocated from the United Kingdom ("U.K.") to Ireland, which resulted in a change in our tax residence to Ireland.
 Mallinckrodt plc has always been and remains incorporated in Ireland.
-Relocation of Mallinckrodt plc's tax residence to Ireland allows us to mitigate the potential impacts of the U.K.'s departure from the European Union and align with the significant commercial activity in Ireland.
+Relocation of Mallinckrodt plc's tax residence to Ireland allows us to mitigate the potential impacts of the U.K.'s departure from the European Union and align with our commercial activity in Ireland.
 We continue to be subject to taxation in various tax jurisdictions worldwide.
-Accordingly, in fiscal 2020 we will report the Irish tax jurisdiction using an Irish statutory tax rate of 12.5% versus the U.K. statutory rate of 19%, and the International jurisdiction will represent areas outside the Irish tax jurisdiction.
+Accordingly, in fiscal 2020 we will report the Irish tax jurisdiction as our Domestic jurisdiction using an Irish statutory tax rate of 12.5% versus the U.K. statutory rate of 19.0%, and the International jurisdiction will represent areas outside the Irish tax jurisdiction.
 There is no material financial impact to this change.